-And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.
+And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Yes, I saw that, Mr. Snerdley.

-Another drive by media organization has gone bankrupt.
+Another drive-by media organization has gone bankrupt.

 That would be the Tribune Company.

-The drive by dropping like flies.
+The drive-bys are dropping like flies.

-I mean central planning is going to have some problems here.
+I mean, central planning is going to have some problems here.

-Tribune, that that's the Chicago Tribune, that's the Los Angeles Times.
+Tribune, that's the Chicago Tribune.

-No, why would I buy a newspaper?
+Why would I buy a newspaper?

-I'd I'd send a printing presses down to Fidel Castro, say have at it, buddy.
+I'd send the printing presses down to Fidel Castro.

 It's your paper anyway.